-The plaintiffs in King are four Virginia residents who challenge the Obama administration's interpretation of the ACA and argue that premium tax credits should only be available in states that operate their own Marketplaces.
-The theory is based on wording in an ACA provision that amends Section 36B of the Internal Revenue Code and states that a taxpayer's premium subsidy amount is based on the cost of the Marketplace plan in which he or she is enrolled "through an Exchange established by the State".14 The plaintiff argues that this means only taxpayers enrolled in state-operated Marketplaces may receive premium tax credits and that the IRS may not provide tax credits to individuals living in states with a federally facilitated Marketplace, as has been happening since the ACA took effect.15
+administration's interpretation of the ACA and argue that premium tax credits should only be available in states that operate their own Marketplaces.
+The theory is based on wording in an ACA provision that amends Section 36B of the Internal Revenue Code and states that a taxpayer's premium subsidy amount is based on the cost of the Marketplace plan in which he or she is enrolled "through an Exchange established by the State".13 The plaintiff argues that this means only taxpayers enrolled in state-operated Marketplaces may receive premium tax credits and that the IRS may not provide tax credits to individuals living in states with a federally facilitated Marketplace, as has been happening since the ACA took effect.14

 Both the district court and the U.S. Court of Appeals for the Fourth Circuit agreed with the Obama administration that this is an incorrect reading of the statute and that the text, structure, and history of the ACA make clear that tax credits are meant to be available to those buying coverage in both federal and state Marketplaces.
-The Department of Health & Human Services (HHS) is urging the Supreme Court to consider the design and structure of the statute as well as congressional intent, rather than focusing on a single phrase, particularly since other provisions of the ACA are clear that if a state does not establish the "required Exchange" for itself, HHS "shall...estabAdrienne, 26, from Indianapolis, Indiana, was allowed to remain on her parents' plan until she turned 26.
+The Department of Health & Human Services (HHS) is urging the Supreme Court to consider the design and structure of the statute as well as congressional intent, rather than focusing on a single phrase, particularly since other provisions of the ACA are clear that if a state does not establish the "required Exchange" for itself, HHS "shall...establish and operate such Exchange within

+Adrienne, 26, from Indianapolis, Illinois, was allowed to remain on her parents' plan until she turned 26.
 Now she has her own Marketplace plan, which she is able to afford because she receives a \$175 tax credit.
 Adrienne works part-time as a medical assistant for a small private practice, receiving an irregular income, so is not able to afford health insurance without the ACA financial assistance.